OSGeo/gdal/gdal/doc/source/programs/ogr2ogr.rst

     promote a non-linear type to its generalized curve type (``POLYGON`` to ``CURVEPOLYGON``, ``MULTIPOLYGON`` to ``MULTISURFACE``, ``LINESTRING`` to
     ``COMPOUNDCURVE``, ``MULTILINESTRING`` to ``MULTICURVE``).
 Starting with
-    verison 2.1 the type can be defined as measured ("25D" remains as an alias for single "Z").
+    version 2.1 the type can be defined as measured ("25D" remains as an alias for single "Z").
 Some forced geometry conversions may result in invalid geometries, for example when forcing conversion of multi-part multipolygons with ``-nlt POLYGON``, the resulting polygon will break the Simple Features